My hotel - Park International

 of Invitation To A Funeral

-At 8:30 things were already winding down and I had to leave to get to the Tower of London.
-At 9:30 PM a small group of us were met by a Beefeater and briefed on the Ceremony of the Keys.
+At 8:30 things were already winding down and I had to leave to get to the Tower of London where at 9:30 PM a small group of tourists were met by a Beefeater and briefed on the Ceremony of the Keys.

-The Ceremony of the Keys has been conducted in the same way every night since .
-Simply, it is the locking up of the Tower, though the ritual is quite details.
-Only a few people are alowed to view it and advance tickets are required.
-I first learned of the ceremony in Tom Clancy’s Patriot Games.
+The Ceremony of the Keys has been conducted in the same way every night since the 14th Century.
+Simply, it is the locking up of the Tower of London, though the ritual is quite detailed.
+Only a few people are allowed to view it each evening and advance tickets are required.
+I first learned of the ceremony in the Tom Clancy book Patriot Games and had been dying to attend.

 24 25a